yearn/yearn-devdocs/docs/getting-started/products/yvaults/overview.md

 ## v3 yVaults

-The newest version of yVaults is EIP-4626 compatible and allows for tokenized strategies, read more: https://docs.yearn.finance/getting-started/products/yvaults/v3
+The newest version of yVaults are EIP-4626 compatible and allow for tokenized strategies, read more: https://docs.yearn.finance/getting-started/products/yvaults/v3